openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

   `Larger Group Size`: Results in faster inference and a smaller model, but might compromise accuracy.

 * ``ratio`` controls the ratio between the layers compressed to the precision defined by ``mode`` and the rest of the layers that will be kept in the ``backup_mode`` in the optimized model.
   Ratio is a decimal between 0 and 1.
-For example, 0.8 means that 80% of layers will be compressed to INT4, while the rest will be compressed to ``backup_mode`` precision.
+For example, 0.8 means that 80% of layers will be compressed to the precision defined by ``mode``, while the rest will be compressed to ``backup_mode`` precision.
 The default value for ratio is 1.

-  `Higher Ratio (more INT4)`: Reduces the model size and increase inference speed but might lead to higher accuracy degradation.
+  `Higher Ratio (more layers set to mode precision)`: Reduces the model size and increase inference speed but might lead to higher accuracy degradation.

-  `Lower Ratio (more layers in backup_mode)`: Maintains better accuracy but results in a larger model size and potentially slower inference.
+  `Lower Ratio (more layers set to backup_mode precision)`: Maintains better accuracy but results in a larger model size and potentially slower inference.

   In this example, 90% of the model's layers are quantized to INT4 asymmetrically with